Joseph's Canon R8 Photography Course in Melbourne

 Can you learn manual mode in 3 hours?

-Joseph did.
-He walked in shooting auto and left shooting full manual.
-The trick is not trying to learn everything at once.
-Shutter speed first, on its own, until it feels obvious.
+The course is structured to get you there.
+Shutter speed first, on its own, until it makes sense.
 Then aperture.
 Then ISO.
 Most students are comfortable with all three before the session is over.

 Is the Canon R8 good for learning photography?